radicle-dev/radicle-upstream/DEVELOPMENT.md

 yarn reset:state            # Delete all local state: identity keys, monorepo
                             # and saved preferences

-yarn setup:evm              # Setup a local ethereum node to which we deploy
+yarn start:ethereum         # Setup a local ethereum node to which we deploy
-                            # the Radicle Contracts.
+                            # the Radicle Contracts and set the intial balance
+                            # of a stated local ethereum development account.
 ```